rhmk/openssl-ca/README.md

 openssl-ca
 ===========

-Simple scriptiong to create my own ca with openssl tools.
+Simple scripting to create my own ca with openssl tools.

 Goal: Create a CA for simple use in my lab and home environments